 Water Monitoring Devices

 Modern technology can also help you out if your basement’s starting to flood as sophisticated home monitoring devices are designed to alert you if your home is starting to flood.
 Some sump-pump accessories can actually email or text home owners if there’s an emergency and they’re usually well worth the extra cost.
 These battery-operated models typically monitor temperature, water level, and power failures and are able to contact you via your home telephone land line.
 They’ll also send out an audio alarm which you’ll be able to hear if you’re at home.

 Purchasing a sump pump after your basement has flooded is similar to buying insurance after you’ve crashed your car.
 It’s a little too late, but it could still help you out in the future.
 But speaking of insurance, you may want to consider purchasing a policy that specifically protects you from flood damage.
 This will offer you some peace of mind should your home be hit with water damage.

 Do you live in Toronto or the surrounding GTA?
-Nusite Waterproofing offers a free in-home inspection and estimate, contact us today to learn more.
+Nusite Waterproofing offers a free in-home inspection and estimate in Toronto and the surrounding GTA.
+We provide basement waterproofing services and can also install a fail proof backup sump pump system for your home.
+Contact us today to learn more.